 Musical Instruments Week Day 1: The Wild Hurd And The Do-Step (Video)

 It's Musical Instruments Week here on the SEAS News & Events page.
-Each day, we'll feature a different instrument created as part of the course Musical Acoustics & Instrument Design (ENAS344/MUSI371), taught by Larry Wilen, Yale senior research scientist and design mentor in the Center for Engineering Innovation & Design, and Konrad Kaczmarek, a composer and lecturer in the Department of Music.
+Each day, we'll feature a different instrument created as part of the course Musical Acoustics & Instrument Design (ENAS344/MUSI371), taught by Larry Wilen, a Yale senior research scientist and design mentor in the Center for Engineering Innovation & Design, and Konrad Kaczmarek, a composer and lecturer in the Department of Music.
 The students presented their instruments May 4, 2016 at the CEID in the John Klingenstein '50 Design Lab.

 Today we feature a duet between "The Wild Hurd" and the "Do-Step."
 Here's how Emil Ernstrom '19, a pianist and composer, describes his instrument: "The Wild Hurd is an instrument modeled after a medieval folk instrument called the hurdy-gurdy.
 How it works is that I have a wheel that I turn using the crank on the side of the instrument.
 Over the wheel are three strings, that when pressed against the fretboard of the instrument come into contact with the wheel and vibrate.
 The wheel is covered in rosin, which helps induce vibrations in the strings."